Trust4AI/ASTRAL-REST-API/README.md

 </p>

-Software and Systems Engineering research group of Mondragon Unibertsitatea (IT1519-22), supported by the Department of Education, Universities and Research of the Basque Country
+Software and Systems Engineering research group of Mondragon Unibertsitatea (IT1519-22), supported by the Department of Education, Universities and Research of the Basque Country.